What is Hardware?

 • Printers

-Why Does IT Matter to Me and Businesses?
+Why Does IT Matter to Me?

 What are the main types of hardware?